Mazurco066/mazurco066.github.io/README.md

 ## Objective

-Develop a personal website for me to introduce myself
+Develop a personal website for me to introduce myself.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.